-- The Verge
+The Verge (2011)

-Though everyone was already working on the interim site, This Is My Next, prior to the launch of The Verge, many, unsurprisingly, work remotely.
-The specific date for the shoot was chosen as it was one of the few days that everyone from the east coast, the west coast AND Europe was actually going to be in same room in NYC—some for the very first time.
+Though the original team was already working on the interim site 'This Is My Next' prior to the launch of The Verge, many (unsurprisingly) worked remotely.
+The specific date for the shoot was chosen as it was one of the few days that everyone from US and Europe was actually going to be in same room in NYC—some for the very first time.

 With the brand new painted logo as the main focal point, the office was turned into a makeshift studio.
 The props were sensational: vintage technical gadgets of all shapes an sizes, including a mint condition Apple Newton and some truly huge mobile phones.
 The choices for wardrobe were eclectic in the extreme—think MadMen meets Wired.
 Everyone managed to come up with their own individual look, even if that look was to look like they didn’t have a look.

 Producer: Kyle Kramer (now Head of Production, Vox Studios)